Workspace-Docker-ContainerMC/velocity_container/README.md

 ## Docker container JDK with Velocity ##
 ### About container: ###

-This container is based on [ubi9-minimal](https://hub.docker.com/r/redhat/ubi9-minimal), and uses [graalvm-ce 17 JDK](https://www.graalvm.org).
+This container is based on [ubi9-minimal](https://hub.docker.com/r/redhat/ubi9-minimal), and uses [eclipse-temurin 17 JDK](https://adoptium.net/temurin/releases/).
 The container is built specifically for use as a minecraft proxy.
 [This issues](https://github.com/graalvm/container/issues/73) has been fixed in it.
 This allows you to fully use it as a server container without errors related to some plugins.